France-Travail/TradEmploi-BackEnd/README.md

 ![img.png](images/img5.png)
 ![img.png](images/img6.png)

+## Firebase setup for microservices

+### Cleanup microservice

+#### Purpose

+The cleanup microservice is, among other things, responsible for deleting users who have not connected to the application for more than a year.
+This is achieved by connecting to Firebase and accessing user data to perform cleanup operations.

+#### New Method

+To facilitate this, you need to set up a JSON secret file containing the Firebase credentials.

+#### Steps

+1. Obtain the Firebase service account key JSON file from your Firebase project settings.
+2. Save this JSON file securely on GCP secrets with the following name : **firebase-config**
+3. Configure roles so that your secret file is accessible by your microservice

+### Cleanup microservice

+#### Purpose

+The cleanup microservice is, among other things, responsible for deleting users who have not connected to the application for more than a year.
+This is achieved by connecting to Firebase and accessing user data to perform cleanup operations.

+#### New Method

+To facilitate this, you need to set up a JSON secret file containing the Firebase credentials.

+#### Steps

+1. Obtain the Firebase service account key JSON file from your Firebase project settings.
+2. Save this JSON file securely on GCP secrets with the following name : **firebase-config**
+3. Configure roles so that your secret file is accessible by your microservice

 ## Contribute to this project

 For active contributors who want to use this repository as their main one, we have an active push functionality on our [internal repository](https://gitlab.com/petranslate/TradEmploi-backend) which contains our CI/CD to directly deploy the application on our [open-source domain](https://pole-emploi-trad-open.firebaseapp.com/).